-individualized study course provides students an opportunity to enhance their capacity in independent investigation and learning.
+individualized study course provides students opportunity to enhance their capacity an in independent investigation and learning.
 Students request approval for an individualized course of study with a well-defined plan consistent with their research area of interest.
-It is expected the Independent Study will not substantially 722, SW 723, SW 725 and SW 742).

-SW 770 Dissertation (3-15 Hours).
-Students culminate their doctoral study by completing a major conceptually and methodologically rigorous research project of interest that contributes to social work knowledge.
-The topic of the dissertation is approved by the dissertation committee.
+It is expected the Independent Study will not substantially SW 722, SW and SW742).
+SW 723, 725 SW 770 Dissertation (3-15 Hours).
+Students culminate their doctoral study bv completing а major conceptually and methodologically rigorous research project interest that contributes to social work of The topic of the dissertation is knowledge. approved by the dissertation committee.
 Students must defend orally the document before the committee in a public forum.
 (Prerequisites: Completion of all core coursework, passing of the comprehensive examination and consent of the dissertation committee chair).